Even though there was obvious development work and application going on, progress in Britain certainly lagged behind what was happening in America.

 The second function was municipal service, especially sanitation.

 Local councils were not entirely willing converts to battery-electrics, but the First World War meant that new petrol and steam vehicles were predominantly going to the military.
-As it turned out in refuse collection the electric proved much more efficient than horse-drawn wagons, and contemporary petrol chassis were ill-suited to continual stop start operation.
+As it turned out, in refuse collection the electric proved much more efficient than horse-drawn wagons, and contemporary petrol chassis were ill-suited to continual stop start operation.

 In 1918 Leyton Urban District Council bought a two ton refuse wagon that replaced three horse units and could deal with 12 tons of waste per day.
-These were not the sophisticated machines we are used to today.
+This were not the sophisticated machine we are used to seeing today.
 The vehicle was basically a tipper.
 The high frame height (due to the depth of the batteries) meant that loading frequently had to be done using ladders.
 The bins had to be lifted up and over the sill of the body and there was little to prevent ash and dust flying about except for perhaps a tarpaulin.

 The refuse truck would be driven to whatever tip the council was using (often a disused quarry) and the load was simply emptied into the landfill.
 So not only did these electric vehicles have to contend with cobbled streets, they had to go off-road on to rough ground to discharge their loads.

 That said, an increasing number of councils recognised the potential of incinerating refuse to produce electricity and had built small power stations to do so.
 Within a few years, as we shall see, a number of places had introduced a closed system where battery-electrics collected the refuse, took it to the incinerator, and were recharged off the current produced in the power station.
-They were inspired by the system already in place in Paris.
+They were inspired by such a system already in place in Paris.